Background pattern

 Introduction

-Prospect: Information for the user
+Package Leaflet: Information for the User

-Minurin 4 micrograms/ml injectable solution
+Minurin 4 micrograms/ml solution for injection

 Desmopressin acetate

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, including if they are not listed in this prospect.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What is Minurin and what is it used for
+1. What Minurin is and what it is used for

 It is used for the treatment of: